silbermm/genex/README.md

 Build a password from readable words using the [Diceware](http://world.std.com/~reinhold/diceware.html) word list.

+## Goals
+* Provide a simple, intuitive mechanism to generate secure readable passwords on a users computer
+* Securely save passwords on the users system
+* Securly share the passwords using public/private keys
+* Use as few dependencies as possible

 ## Installation

-Grab the latest release from the [release](https://github.com/silbermm/genex/releases) page, and add it to your path
+Grab the latest release from the [release](https://github.com/silbermm/genex/releases) page, and add it to your path.
+You'll also need a openssl installed on your system and available in the `PATH`.

 ## Setup